Intersectional Pride Month Marketing

 While you may worry that it will be perceived as rude to acknowledge a specific experience or (tastefully) call out differences, it’s not.
 It’s okay to understand that everyone experiences life differently based on their intersecting identities.

-You and your campaigns will be better for it.
+You and your campaigns will benefit from it.

 3. Understand the differences and between sex, gender and sexual orientation.